-According to the US Drought Monitor for the week of March 5, 2019, a very small percentage of Northern California is in any sort of drought, which means, the California drought is technically over.
+According to the US Drought Monitor for the week of March 5, 2019, only a very small percentage of Northern California is in any sort of drought, which makes the California drought over, technically.
 The problem with that declaration, however, is that drought calculations don’t take aquifer levels into account.

 Given its [now in the past] drought status, is California ready to let people water their lawns with abandon again?